nnicobar/nnicobar.github.io/index.md

+THIS PAGE IS CURRENTLY UNDER CONSTRUCTION.
+WILL BE READY BEFORE THE NEXT PRESIDENTIAL ELECTION, WHEN I ANNOUNCE MY BID FOR PRESIDENCY.
 As always, Jekyll offers support for GitHub Flavored Markdown, which allows you to format your posts using the [Markdown syntax](https://guides.github.com/features/mastering-markdown/).
 Examples of these text formatting features can be seen below.
 You can find this post in the `_posts` directory.